-I always end up with one recipe that's a late arrival to Thanksgiving planning, and this year it's this No Bake Turtle Pie!
+I always end up with one recipe that's a late arrival to Thanksgiving planning, and this year it's this Turtle Pie!
 Completely no-bake, delicious, and easy as...well...pie!

-This No Bake Turtle Pie has an Oreo crust filled with a dulce de leche cream cheese filling, and topped with vanilla bean whipped cream, chocolate, more dulce de leche, and toasted pecans!
+This Turtle Pie has an Oreo crust filled with a dulce de leche cream cheese filling, and topped with vanilla bean whipped cream, chocolate, more dulce de leche, and toasted pecans!

 Here's everything you need for this fantastic pie!
 Measurements for each of the ingredients is included in the recipe card, below.